Bradford on Avon: History

 The earliest evidence of habitation is fragments of Roman settlements above the town.
-In particular, archaeological digs have revealed the remains of a large Roman villa with a well-preserved mosaic on the playing fields of St Laurence School.
-The centre of the town grew up around the ford across the river Avon, hence the origin of the town's name ("Broad-Ford").
-This was supplemented in Norman times by the stone bridge that still stands today.
+In particular, archaeological digs have revealed the remains of a large Roman villa with a well-preserved mosaic, now within the playing fields of St Laurence School.
+The ford which gave the town its name was supplemented in Norman times by the stone bridge that still stands today.
 The Norman side is upstream, and has pointed arches; the newer side has curved arches.
-The Town Bridge and Chapel is a grade I listed building.
+The Town Bridge and Chapel is a Grade I listed building.
 It was originally a packhorse bridge, but widened in the 17th century by rebuilding the western side.
 On 2 July 1643 the town was the site of a skirmish in the English Civil War, when Royalists seized control of the bridge on their way to the Battle of Lansdowne.

 On the bridge stands a small building which was originally a chapel but was later used as a town lock-up.
 The weathervane on top takes the form of a gudgeon (an early Christian symbol), hence the local saying "under the fish and over the water".
-(The gilded fish is a perch; Bradford gudgeon is a local term.)
+The gilded fish is a perch; Bradford gudgeon is a local term.

 The river provided power for the wool mills that gave the town its wealth.
 The town has 17th-century buildings dating from the most successful period of the local textile industry.
 The best examples of weavers' cottages are on Newtown, Middle Rank and Tory Terraces.
-Daniel Defoe visited Bradford-on-Avon in the early 18th century and commented: "They told me at Bradford that it was no extra-ordinary thing to have clothiers in that country worth, from ten thousand, to forty thousand pounds a man [equivalent to £1.3M to £5.3M in 2007], and many of the great families, who now pass for gentry in those counties, have been originally raised from, and built up by this truly noble manufacture."
+Daniel Defoe visited Bradford on Avon in the early 18th century and commented: "They told me at Bradford that it was no extra-ordinary thing to have clothiers in that country worth, from ten thousand, to forty thousand pounds a man [equivalent to £1.3M to £5.3M in 2007], and many of the great families, who now pass for gentry in those counties, have been originally raised from, and built up by this truly noble manufacture."

 With improving mechanisation in textile manufacture during the Industrial Revolution, the wool weaving industry moved from cottages to purpose-built woollen mills adjacent to the river, where they used water and steam to power the looms.
 Around thirty such mills were built in Bradford-on-Avon alone, and these prospered further until the English woollen industry shifted its centre of power to Yorkshire in the late 19th century.
 The last local mill closed in 1905.
 Many have since stood empty and some became derelict.